jantra-io/jantra-rapids-and-rivers/README.md

 ## Event model

-There are 4 types of messages EVENT, NEED, DATA and FAIL.
+There are 4 types of messages this interpretation defines EVENT, NEED, DATA and FAIL.
 Originaly @fred george talks about Solution as a responce to a NEED.
-In practice very often a microservice is wrapping a integration method and high level response object is not practicle.
+Practice in NAV shows that the microservices very often are tiny, they may wrap a single integration method and a high level response object such as Solution is not practicle.
 A solution can represent a DATA it can represent a FAIL or it can represent both , so it is a kind of superposition between the two and Jantra does not find it suitable as a response to a simple NEED.
 On the other hand a
 Solution is ok as a high level response to a River (JANTRA consideres everything that happens between two consequent events to be part of the same River) execution.
 Here is a simple layout of the different messages: